- Dylan Hartley speaks openly about the impact of Premiership Final red card

 Hartley is reinvigorated for the new campaign but after the fourth ban of his eight-year professional career, he knows he must repay the faith shown by those who continue to back him.
 That starts with his head coach at Northampton, Jim Mallinder, who took Hartley aback with his unerring support when they met to discuss whether he should continue as club captain.

-Displaying the honestly, humility and club-first mentality which Mallinder so admires, Hartley continued: “I was confused at first but then it sunk in.
+Displaying the honesty, humility and club-first mentality which Mallinder so admires, Hartley continued: “I was confused at first but then it sunk in.
 It was a long afternoon of a lot of coffees, with back and forth chat.

 “But it’s not like I held my hand up and said I’m the captain, he made the decision for me.
 I was almost anti it, I wanted to step down and let someone else take over.
 I thought with the new-look Saints, with our new signings, I didn’t really want my reputation hanging over the squad so I thought the right thing to do would be to step down.